PizzaPichael/computergrafik_kuer/README.txt

 - index, starts the project when opened with LiveServer

-I only tried to rename the ch5_ex4 folder at the end of the project and got an error that I was to afraid to fix, as I didn't want it to cause more problems and make the projectnot work anymore.
+I only tried to rename the ch5_ex4 folder at the end of the project and got an error that I was to afraid to fix, as I didn't want it to cause more problems and make the project not work anymore.
 The FromThreeBook folder and files are the ones used in the last exercise.